 The expected results and possible risks

-The price and how long the treatment will last
+The total cost of treatment and how long results may last

 What will happen if complications occur

-According to UK guidelines, there should always be a consultation with a qualified prescriber before any treatment.
-This allows the practitioner to assess your face, discuss your wishes and explain what is realistic.
+According to UK guidance, there should always be a consultation with a qualified prescriber before any treatment.
+This allows the practitioner to assess your facial anatomy, discuss your expectations and explain what is realistic and appropriate.

 Absolutely.
 A consultation is without obligation.
-If you have doubts or don’t feel comfortable, you can simply say no. A professional practitioner will always respect your decision.
+If you have any doubts or do not feel comfortable, you are free to decline treatment.
+A professional practitioner will always respect your decision.

 Yes.
 You have every right to know.
-Different brands – such as Botox®, Bocouture, Azzalure, Restylane, Belotero or Radiesse – vary in composition and how they work.
-Don’t hesitate to ask your practitioner for this information.
+Different brands – such as Botox®, Bocouture, Azzalure, Restylane, Belotero or Radiesse – differ in formulation and how they work.
+You should feel comfortable asking your practitioner for this information.

-Always raise your concerns with your treating practitioner first.
+Always discuss any concerns with your treating practitioner first.
 In many cases, side effects are temporary or can be corrected with a follow-up treatment.
-If you’re still not satisfied, you can make a formal complaint directly to the clinic.
+If you are still not satisfied, you can raise a formal complaint directly with the clinic.
 In the UK, if the issue remains unresolved, you can escalate it to the appropriate regulator – for example, the General Medical Council (GMC) for doctors, the Nursing & Midwifery Council (NMC) for nurses, or the General Dental Council (GDC) for dentists.

-On Injectablesbooking.co.uk you can search by region, treatment, experience and reviews.
-Only practitioners with the proper medical registration are listed.
+On Injectablesbooking.co.uk you can search by region, treatment type, experience and patient reviews.
+Only appropriately registered practitioners are listed.

-A clinic is usually an organisation with several practitioners, while an independent practitioner often works from a solo practice.
-In both cases, what matters most is that the practitioner is properly qualified and registered – not just the name above the door.
+A clinic is usually an organisation with multiple practitioners, while an independent practitioner typically works from a solo practice.
+In both cases, the most important factor is that the practitioner is properly qualified and appropriately registered.

-In the UK, cosmetic doctor is not a protected title.
-This means that while the person may be a qualified doctor, the level of training and specialisation in aesthetic medicine can vary.
-To be confident in their expertise, look for practitioners who have completed recognised training in aesthetics and who are registered with professional bodies.
+In the UK, “cosmetic doctor” is not a protected title.
+This means that while the practitioner is a qualified doctor, their level of training and experience in aesthetic medicine may vary.
+To ensure confidence in their expertise, look for recognised aesthetic training and appropriate professional registration.

 Read more: